PaulWorm/DGApy/NOTES.md

 beta = 12.5

 Using also the eliashberg part of the code, it takes 8 minutes to complete the same dataset, but with 80x80x1 k-points instead.

+# Memory limit:

+Currently on the VSC5 the memory limit is reached for core = 80 / shell = 500 and nk = nq = 100x100x1 on the normal 512 GiB
+nodes.